HackOvert/AntiDBG/README.md

   - Timing
   - Forced Exceptions

+### Demos!

+Want to see this stuff in action?
+Check out the [playlist on YouTube](https://www.youtube.com/playlist?list=PLxgggb3Nxh7s0uLlDinGVAsbi6o0pWv2X).

 ### AntiDBG API
 AntiDBG is written in C and requires only a single source file and header.
 Nearly all of these methods are designed to take no input and produce no output.
 They aim to be self-contained debugger checks that will automatically detach debuggers.